DETAILED ACTION

 Regarding claim 24, claim 24 recites the computer program product corresponding to the method presented in claim 8 and is rejected under the same grounds as above.

-Claim(s) 5, 6, 7, 13, 14, 15, 21, 22, 23 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Chen et al. (US 20240020116 A1) (hereinafter Chen_1) in view of Gray et al. (US 11769017 B1) (hereinafter Gray) in further view of Chen et al. (US 20240020096 A1) (hereinafter Chen_2).
+Claims 5-7, 13-15, and 21-23 are rejected under 35 U.S.C.
+103 as being unpatentable over Chen et al. (hereinafter Chen_1) (US 20240020116 A1) in view of Mishchenko et al. (hereinafter Mishchenko) (US 11922144 B1) (see attached copy for paragraph numbers) in further view of Liang et al (hereinafter Liang) (TaskMatrix.AI: Completing Tasks by Connecting Foundation Models with Millions of APIs) and Chen et al. (hereinafter Chen_2) (US 20240020096 A1).

-wherein an iterative process is performed to generate the code, whereby a plurality of cycles of code generation followed by error handling is performed to correct an error identified for the generated code
+wherein an iterative process is performed to generate the code, whereby a plurality of cycles of code generation followed by error handling is performed to correct an error identified for the generated code.

 wherein an iterative process is performed to generate the code, whereby a plurality of cycles of code generation followed by error handling is performed to correct an error identified for the generated code (Chen_2, P[0140]: "model refinement engine 860 may transmit the received output to featurization engine 820 or ML modeling engine 830 in one or more iterative cycles" and "output validation engine 850 (e.g., configured to apply validation data to machine learning model output)," and P[0078]: "automated testing (e.g., generating test cases and test code, which may help developers ensure that their code is functioning correctly and catch bugs from the outset)," which reads on a system performing iterative cycles where code is generated, validated via testing to "catch bugs," and refined to correct identified errors).

-Chen_2 further teaches:
+Chen_2 further discloses:

-The method of claim 5, wherein a revised context is provided to the LLM in an iterative manner to generate revised code to correct for the error (Chen_2, P[0140]: "infer a change to input or model parameters to cause a particular model output or type of model output," and P[0078]: "automatically generating code changes based on code review comments, which may save time and improve the efficiency of the code review process," which reads on providing a revised context (specifically code review feedback or an inferred change to the model's input) to the generator in an iterative manner to correct errors).
+wherein a revised context is provided to the LLM in an iterative manner to generate revised code to correct for the error (Chen_2, P[0140]: "infer a change to input or model parameters to cause a particular model output or type of model output," and P[0078]: "automatically generating code changes based on code review comments, which may save time and improve the efficiency of the code review process," which reads on providing a revised context (specifically code review feedback or an inferred change to the model's input) to the generator in an iterative manner to correct errors).

-Chen_2 further teaches:
+Chen_2 further discloses:

-The method of claim 5, wherein a learned procedure for error resolution is stored for a future processing (Chen_2, P[0140]: "Outcome metrics database 880 may be configured to store output from one or more models" and "configured to correlate output, detect trends in output data, and/or infer a change to input or model parameters to cause a particular model output," which reads on storing model outputs and learned trends/correlations in a persistent database to serve as a learned procedure for informing future generation cycles).
+wherein a learned procedure for error resolution is stored for a future processing (Chen_2, P[0140]: "Outcome metrics database 880 may be configured to store output from one or more models" and "configured to correlate output, detect trends in output data, and/or infer a change to input or model parameters to cause a particular model output," which reads on storing model outputs and learned trends/correlations in a persistent database to serve as a learned procedure for informing future generation cycles).

 Regarding claim 13, claim 13 recites the system corresponding to the method presented in claim 5 and is rejected under the same grounds as above.